 • Wet etching is carried out in a dedicated wet station equipped with buffered hydrofluoric acid and hot orthophosphoric acid baths.
 This provides a capability for wet etching Silicon dioxide and Silicon Nitride.

-A Oxford Instruments Plasmalab 100 Inductively Coupled Plasma etch system.
-This tool has the capability of etching Silicon, Silicon Dioxide, Silicon Nitride and carbon based materials.
+An Oxford Instruments Plasmalab 100 Inductively Coupled Plasma etch system.
+This tool has the capability of etching Silicon, Silicon Dioxide, Silicon Nitride and carbon-based materials.

 • A nanospec is available to measure film thickness, while a Dektak profilometer can be used to measure step height.